Enalean/tuleap-documentation-en/languages/en/developer-guide/quick-start/run-tuleap.rst

 Descriptions of commands
 ------------------------

-* ``make dev-setup``: This command generate some needed passwords (mysql, ldap, …) and create data containers.
+* ``make dev-setup``: This command generates some needed passwords (mysql, ldap, …) and creates data containers.
 Those data containers are used as volumes to persist data (files, db, …).
-This command need only to run once.
+This command needs to be run only once.
-* ``make start-dns``: This command starts dnsdock that will resolv names for our docker containers.
-This command need to be run before you run ``make start``.
+* ``make start-dns``: This command starts dnsdock that will resolve names for our docker containers.
+This command needs to be run before you run ``make start``.
-* ``make start``: This command is a wrapper around ``docker-compose up`` and start 3 containers: ``web`` for the front end, ``ldap`` to manage users in an OpenLDAP server, and ``db`` for the mysql server.
+* ``make start``: This command is a wrapper around ``docker-compose up``.
+It starts 3 containers: ``web`` for the front end, ``ldap`` to manage users in an OpenLDAP server, and ``db`` for the mysql server.

-  You can issue the followin command in order to check that all containers are started:
+  You can issue the following command in order to check that all three containers are started:

   .. code-block:: bash